 A One-tailed test is associated to an alternative hypothesis for which the sign of the potential difference is known before running the experiment and the test.
 In the example described above, the alternative hypothesis related to a one-tailed test could be written as follows: average(A) < average(B) or average(A) > average(B), depending on the expected direction of the difference.

-In all of the XLSTAT statistical test dialog boxes, the user is able to choose between two-tailed or one-tailed tests (Options tab, usually).
+In most of the XLSTAT statistical test dialog boxes, the user is able to choose between two-tailed or one-tailed tests (Options tab, usually).

 Going further: why are we talking about tails?Statistical tests often imply the calculation of a specific number called a statistic.
 This number has a theoretical distribution under the null hypothesis.
 The distribution is bell-shaped in many cases.
 Have a look at the image below.
 Tails are the extremes of the bell.

 In order to obtain the p-value, the statistic computed out of the data is compared to the distribution under the null hypothesis.
 The further the statistic from the center of the distribution (i.e. the closer it is to a tail), the more extreme the data is compared to data generated under the null hypothesis and thus the lower the p-value.
 Before gathering the data, if we don’t know whether the computed statistic will be at the right tail or at the left tail under the alternative hypothesis, the two tailed are considered.
 We thus work with a two-tailed hypothesis.

 If the computed statistic is in one of the two grey areas, the p-value will be under the alpha threshold and thus the null hypothesis rejected.

 Besides, if we expect a specific tail under the alternative hypothesis, it is possible to choose a one-tailed hypothesis.

 If the computed statistic is under the grey area, the p-value will be under the alpha threshold and thus the null hypothesis rejected.

 The case of a Student’s t-test for comparing two averages